Quantum Dynamics of Vibrationally-Assisted Electron Transfer beyond Condon approximation in the Ligand-Receptor Complex: Results and Discussion

 \subsection{Markovian dynamics and validation against Marcus--Jortner theory}

-We first consider the case of an Ohmic environment (Markovian limit) with purely diagonal system--bath coupling in Eq.~(\ref{eq-15})).
+We first consider the case of an Ohmic environment (Markovian limit) with purely diagonal system--bath coupling in Eq.~(\ref{eq-19})).
 The spectral density is chosen to be Ohmic with a high cutoff frequency (we use $\omega_c$ on the order of a few times the largest system frequency so that environmental correlation time $\tau_c \sim 1/\omega_c$ is very short).
 In this regime, the NMQSD simulation should reproduce results consistent with a Redfield/Lindblad description and with classical ET rates\cite{redfield1965theory,manzano2020short,Breuer2002theory}.
-The figure presents the electron transfer rate \(k_{ET}\) as a function of energy bias \(\epsilon\) and ACE2-Spike coupling strength \(\gamma\) for a Markovian system with diagonal system-bath coupling (\(L = \gamma_E\sigma_z\)) and an Ohmic spectral density.
-The simulation parameters model solvent-driven electron transfer: electronic coupling \(\Delta = 0.001 \)\text{eV}, spike frequency \(\omega = 0.1487 \text{eV}\), temperature \(T =290 K\), Ohmic bath coupling strength \(\alpha = 0.05 \) \text{eV}, Drude-Lorentz cutoff frequency \(\omega_c = 0.5 \) \text{eV}, and coupling operator strength \(\gamma_E = 0.05 \) \text{eV}.
-This configuration yields a bath reorganization energy \(\lambda_{bath} = 0.0125 \) \text{eV}, while the Spike potien mode contributes a vibrational reorganization \(\lambda_{mode} = 2\gamma^2/\omega_v\), resulting in a total reorganization energy \(\lambda_{\text{tot}}(\gamma) = \lambda_{mode} + \lambda_{bath}\) that varies with ACE2-spike coupling strength \(\gamma\).
+The figure presents the electron transfer rate \(k_{ET}\) as a function of energy bias \(\epsilon\) and ligand--Receptor coupling strength \(\gamma\) for a Markovian system with diagonal system-bath coupling (\(L = \gamma_E\sigma_z\)) and an Ohmic spectral density.
+The simulation parameters model solvent-driven electron transfer: electronic coupling \(\Delta = 0.001 \)\text{eV}, ligand frequency \(\omega = 0.1487 \text{eV}\), temperature \(T =290 K\), Ohmic bath coupling strength \(\alpha = 0.05 \) \text{eV}, Drude-Lorentz cutoff frequency \(\omega_c = 0.5 \) \text{eV}, and coupling operator strength \(\gamma_E = 0.05 \) \text{eV}.
+This configuration yields a bath reorganization energy \(\lambda_{bath} = 0.0125 \) \text{eV}, while the Spike potien mode contributes a vibrational reorganization \(\lambda_{mode} = 2\gamma^2/\omega_v\), resulting in a total reorganization energy \(\lambda_{\text{tot}}(\gamma) = \lambda_{mode} + \lambda_{bath}\) that varies with ligand--Receptor coupling strength \(\gamma\).